The Local newsletter is your free, daily guide to life in Colorado. For locals, by locals.

 Merigold Woodland Zen Hand Wash

 As a registered nurse and founder of skincare product brand Merigold, Hillary Tijerina knows well that washing hands for the 20-second minimum is key for reducing the spread of sickness.
-With her Woodland Zen Hand Wash ($36 for a 16-ounce bottle)—which features notes of crisp bergamot, soothing cedarwood, and skin-regenerating boswellia (commonly known as frankincense)—she turns that chore into an experience that’s transcendent for both your skin and your soul.
+With her Woodland Zen Hand Wash ($36)—which features notes of crisp bergamot, soothing cedarwood, and skin-regenerating boswellia (commonly known as frankincense)—she turns that chore into an experience that’s transcendent for both your skin and your soul.
 “I designed the hand wash to be as hydrating as it is refreshing,” Tijerina says, “especially for Colorado, where we can use all the help we can get with moisture.”
+Pair the hand soap with the soothing Woodland Zen Hand Cream ($56) for smooth skin that can withstand the Centennial State.
 Available online

 Spade & Spoon Vegetarian Box

 If you’ve got a practical plant lover on your list (aka, someone who grows them for sustenance), sign them up for the Vegetarian Box ($106) from Spade & Spoon.
-The Denver-based meal-kit company will send recipe cards plus fixins’ for a trio of veggie-forward, chef-curated meals that feed four people, such as lemon ricotta ravioli with snap peas and farrow blueberry bowls with fennel that include ingredients from local artisans such as Altius Farms, Not Bad Cooks, and Hearth Bakery.
+The Denver-based meal-kit company will send recipe cards plus fixins’ for a trio of veggie-forward, chef-curated meals that feed four people, such as creamy polenta with winter vegetables and sage and sweet potato cheddar chowder.
+The boxes often feature ingredients from local artisans such as Altius Farms, Five Freedoms Dairy, and Aspen Baking Company.
 Vegan ($101) and Produce ($45) boxes are great options, too.
 Available online

 Looking for the perfect gift for your most beloved pothead?
 (No, not that kind of pothead.)
-The simple-yet-stylish Sacramento bud vase ($54) undergoes a seven-step process involving hand-throwing the clay, glazing, and two firings in the kiln before Golden-based functional pottery studio Fenway Clayworks dubs it done.
-“It’s the perfect size for a few special stems or a little bunch of dried grasses,” says Sean VanderVliet, studio owner and artist, adding that this vase is also versatile.
-“When you don’t have anything to put in it, it adds a little color and style to a shelf.”
-Available online and at Fenway Clayworks, 2450 East St., Golden
+The simple-yet-stylish Wesley Heights Stem Vase ($168) undergoes a seven-step process involving hand-throwing the clay, glazing, and two firings in the kiln before Golden-based functional pottery studio Fenway Clayworks dubs it done.
+“This has quietly become one of our favorite pieces to make,” says Sean VanderVliet, studio owner and artist.
+“It has a gentle arc from top to bottom, which we always love, and the way it holds a favorite bunch of flowers makes it so versatile.”
+Available online and at Fenway Clayworks (2450 East St., Golden)